 Are there any scholarships given?

 Yes.
-The Scholarship Competition on December 7th, 2013 is for qualified 8th graders.
+The Scholarship Competition will be given the beginning of December to qualified 8th graders.
 See the scholarship application form or our school brochure for full details.

 What is the enrollment?